KONS4070 - University of Oslo Summer School in Conservation of Theatre Sceneries

 The Summer School in Conservation of Theatre Sceneries is an intensive course consisting of both individual learning through on-line lectures and collaborative learning on-site.

 The two week on-site practical teaching takes place in either June or August in Halden.
-In 2012 it will take place from 5 to 18 of August.
+For Norwegian students: You may apply for admission to the course in the studentweb from June 3 till June 12.

-The course uses Fronter as its learning environment for sharing teaching resources, communication between student and course leaders, a forum for student participation and hand-in of the examination report.
+The course uses Canvas as its learning environment for sharing teaching resources, communication between student and course leaders, a forum for student participation and hand-in of the examination report.

 Attendance at lectures and seminars is compulsory.